Recent Theoretical Advances in Non-Convex Optimization

 where $y \in \R^m$ and $\circledast$ is some kind of convolution.
 This problem is ill-posed in general –- there are infinitely many $(a_0, x_0)$ that convolve to produce $y$.
 To overcome this issue, some low dimensional priors about $a_0$ and $x_0$ are necessary.
 As a result, it is essential to use additional constraints and regularization terms.
 Different priors produce different \eduard{non-convex} optimization problems: Sparse Blind Deconvolution \cite{qu2019nonconvex}, Multi-channel Sparse Blind Deconvolution \cite{shi2020manifold}, Subspace blind deconvolution \cite{li2016identifiability}, Convolutional dictionary learning \cite{papyan2017convolutional}.

-In many settings in science and engineering, the observed data are admixtures of multiple latent sources.
-We would typically want to infer the latent sources as well as the admixture distribution given the observations.
-Non-negative matrix factorization (NMF) is a natural mathematical framework to model many admixture problems.
-In NMF we are given an observation matrix $M \in {\mathbb{R}}^n$, where each row of $M$ corresponds to a data-point in $\mathbb{R}^m$.
-We assume that there are $r$ latent sources, modeled by the unobserved matrix $W \in \mathbb{R}^{r\times m}$, where each row of $M$ characterizes one source.
-Each observed data-point is a linear combination of the $r$ sources and the combination weights are encoded in a matrix $A \in \mathbb{R}^{n \times r}$.
-Moreover, in many natural settings, the sources are non-negative and the combinations are additive.
-The computational problem is then is to factor a given matrix $M$ as $M=AW$, where all the entries of $M$, $A$ and $W$ are non-negative.
-We call $r$ the inner-dimension of the factorization, and the smallest possible $r$ is usually called the nonnegative rank of $M$.
+\eduard{The seen data in many settings in science and engineering are admixtures of several latent sources.
+Given the observations, we would normally wish to infer the latent sources as well as the admixture distribution.
+The non-negative matrix factorization (NMF) \cite{ge2015intersecting} mathematical framework offers a natural mathematical framework for modeling numerous mixing problems.
+In NMF, each row of observation matrix $M \in \R^{n\times m}$ corresponds to a data-point in $\mathbb{R}^m$.
+Next, the following assumptions are used: 1) there are $r$ latent sources, encoded by the unobserved matrix $W \in \mathbb{R}^{r\times m}$, and 2) each observed data-point can be rewritten as a linear combination of the $r$ sources, the weights of combination are defined via matrix $A \in \mathbb{R}^{n \times r}$.
+The goal is to find such representation of matrix $M$ that $M=AW$ with the entries of $M$, $A$ and $W$ being non-negative.
+The number $r$ is called the inner-dimension of the factorization, and the smallest possible $r$ is the nonnegative rank of $M$.}